oroinc/documentation/user/concept-guides/catalog-promotions/search/index.rst

 .. image:: /user/img/concept-guides/search/storefront-autocomplete.png
    :alt: Search autocomplete illustration

-* ref:`Partial Product Search <configuration--guide--commerce--configuration--product-search>` - is a dynamic feature that allows customers to locate products through the global search and on the quick order form by simply inputting a fragment of the product name or description.
+* :ref:`Partial Product Search <configuration--guide--commerce--configuration--product-search>` - is a dynamic feature that allows customers to locate products through the global search and on the quick order form by simply inputting a fragment of the product name or description.
 With this feature, users can efficiently find products even when they only have a portion of the product's name or description in mind.
 This can significantly improve the user experience, streamlining the process of product discovery and selection.
 You can toggle the option on the global, :ref:`organization <sys--users--organization--commerce--products--search>`, and :ref:`website <sys--websites--commerce--products--search>` levels.

 .. image:: /user/img/concept-guides/search/partial-product-search.png
    :alt: Partial Product Search illustration

-* ref:`Automatic Phrase Suggestions <configuration--guide--commerce--configuration--product-search>` - The intuitive feature generates suggested phrases as users type their search queries.
+* :ref:`Automatic Phrase Suggestions <configuration--guide--commerce--configuration--product-search>` - The intuitive feature generates suggested phrases as users type their search queries.
 By presenting users with these automatic suggestions, the feature helps guide them towards more accurate and relevant search results, reducing the likelihood of misspellings or ambiguous queries.
 You can also provide the number of suggested phrases to users.
 You can configure the option on the global, :ref:`organization <sys--users--organization--commerce--products--search>`, and :ref:`website <sys--websites--commerce--products--search>` levels.

 .. image:: /user/img/concept-guides/search/phrase-suggestions.png
    :alt: Automatic Phrase Suggestions illustration